In this article, you will learn:

 The Swiss Psychologist was one of the pioneers who anticipated cognitive psychology.
 His work on cognitive stages in child development was quite influential, especially in Europe.

-However, the early cognitive theorists accepted Piaget’s emphasis on cognitive factors.
+However, early cognitive theorists accepted Piaget’s emphasis on cognitive factors.
 Later, the purpose of Piaget’s ideas became evident as the ideas of cognitive psychologists gained importance in the United States.

 Thus, Jean Piaget became the first European psychologist in 1969 to receive the APA’s Distinguished Scientific Contribution Award.